Circular walk through the heart of the Yorkshire Dales

 The above may change, depending on your final confirmed itinerary.

-Airfare, lunches, optional/individual transfers between inns or individual excursions, items not on set dinner menus, beverages, insurance, tips to drivers, items of a personal nature.
+Airfare, lunches, 5 dinners, optional/individual transfers between inns or individual excursions, items not on set dinner menus, beverages, insurance, tips to drivers, and items of a personal nature.

 This hike includes luggage transfers between accommodations.
 You will only need to carry a small day pack with the clothing and items you will need for the day.
 We recommend that you keep your luggage to a size that you can easily manage yourself, given our accommodations may have narrow hallways and no elevators.
 See our sample packing list.